Leangchhay1523/automata-project/docs/fa-storage.md

 ## 1. Overview

-This document briefly describe how FAs (NFA/DFA) are stored in our system including the data models.
+This document briefly describes how FAs (NFA/DFA) are stored in our system including the data models.

 ## 2. Formal Definition of Finite Automaton